Noël Goemanne

-Noël Goemanne (Poperinge, December 10, 1926 – Dallas, January 12, 2010) was a Belgian-born musician, who in 1952 emigrated to the United States, where he made a name for himself as an organist, as a choirmaster and as a composer, especially of, but not limited to, sacred music.
+Noël Goemanne (Poperinge, December 10, 1926 – Dallas, January 12, 2010) was a Belgian-born musician, who in 1952 emigrated to the United States, where he made a name for himself as an organist, as a choirmaster, and as a composer, especially of sacred music.

 Education

 Goemanne began studying music at the age of six, and obtained his first music degrees magna cum laude from a so-called "central examination board".
-He then studied full-time at the Lemmensinstituut, where he had renowned teachers, among them composer Marinus De Jong, choirmaster Jules Van Nuffel, and organist Flor Peeters; and at the Royal Conservatory of Liège, where he his teachers included Pierre Froidebise and Charles Hens.
-Subsequently he studied for two more years with Flor Peeters as a private student.
+He then studied full-time at the Lemmensinstituut, where he had renowned teachers, among them composer Marinus De Jong, choirmaster Jules Van Nuffel, and organist Flor Peeters, and at the Royal Conservatory of Liège, where he his teachers included Pierre Froidebise and Charles Hens.
+Subsequently, he studied for two more years with Flor Peeters as a private student.

 In Belgium

-During World War II the Nazi occupier tried to persuade him to become a composer for the Third Reich, but he refused.
+During World War II, the Nazi occupier tried to persuade him to become a composer for the Third Reich, but he refused.
 He was later arrested for playing music by Felix Mendelssohn, a Jewish composer, in public.
-His wartime experiences turned him into a committed pacifist, which was reflected in his demand, which he stuck to till the end of his life, that his singers sing the "Dona nobis pacem" (Grant us peace), the final words of the Agnus Dei, with all the power they had.
+His wartime experiences turned him into a committed pacifist, which was reflected in his demand, to which he adhered till the end of his life, that his singers sing the "Dona nobis pacem" (Grant us peace), the final words of the Agnus Dei, with all the power they had.

-Between 1950 and 1952, he was a regular piano recitalist for the Namur station of the Belgian National Broadcasting Institute, and from 1949 till 1952 he was organist and choirmaster at Rochefort.
-But he soon realized that Europe had a surfeit of organists.
-Newly married, he emigrated to the US in 1952.
+Between 1950 and 1952, he was a regular piano recitalist for the Namur station of the Belgian National Broadcasting Institute, and from 1949 till 1952, he was organist and choirmaster at Rochefort.
+He soon realized, though, that Europe had a surfeit of organists.
+Newly married, he emigrated to the USa in 1952.